Skip to Main Content

 Mississippi’s ‘unusual’ lack of laws leaves abandoned pets unprotected

-Justin Glowacki, Stephani Perez Munoz, Sonya Woods, Matthew Martin, McKenna Klamm, Pragesh Adhikari and Miracle Jennnings February 24, 2025
+Justin Glowacki, Stephani Perez Munoz, Sonya Woods, Matthew Martin, McKenna Klamm and Pragesh Adhikari February 24, 2025

 Across Mississippi, pets are being abandoned on bridges, at dead ends and even outside closed animal shelters.
 The issue has grown more pressing as shelters reach full capacity, leaving pet owners with two options: wait for an available surrender date or leave their animals in a place where no one will see them.